-New Hope for Children with Cancer
+Giving New Hope for children with cancer

-The New Hope Children’s Hostel provides these children with access to specialist care as we can accommodate 30 children and their guardian’s at any given time.
-The support provides accommodation, meals, counselling, nursing care, legal aid, educational play sessions and daily transport to the Uganda Cancer Institute at Mulago hospital so that the children can access their treatment.
+Our New Hope Children’s hostel can accommodate 30 children and their caregivers at any given time.
+They are provided with accommodation, meals, counselling, nursing care, legal aid, educational play sessions and daily transport to and from UCI so that the children can access their treatment.

 Our goal is to increase access for children with cancer, to specialist oncology and palliative care services.

 - provide the children with a secure and safe home environment.

 - provide the children and their families with psychosocial support during treatment.

 - advocate for improved healthcare for children with cancer.

 “I really appreciate the counselling sessions as they give me hope to carry on.”
 Male caregiver